srhbinion/portfolio-iro/_portfolio/01-blocjams.md

 link: "https://github.com/srhbinion/bloc-jams"
 link-name: github.com/bloc-jams

-keywords: Development, Design, HTML/CSS, AngularJS, JavaScript & Firebase
+keywords: Development, Design, HTML/CSS, JQuery & JavaScript

 description: |
     Bloc Jams is a website I created during my bloc.io boot camp using JQuery and vanilla JavaScript.
 Additionally, this site utilizes bootstrap to maintain the grid system and JavaScript HTML5 Audio library facilitates the use of the best audio on any device and on any browser.
 Head over to github to see my code.